Ila-bura/zero-waste-life/README.md

 ![Screenshot of homepage displayed on different devices](/assets/images/images-readme/amiresponsive.png)

-Zero Waste Life website is live and can be accessed by clicking [HERE](https://ila-bura.github.io/zero-waste-life/index.html)
+Zero Waste Life website is live and can be accessed [HERE](https://ila-bura.github.io/zero-waste-life/index.html)